AliLaqa/Nysonian-Script-BM-DataPuller/script-start.md

-# ZKTeco MB460 Biometric API Server - Setup & Usage Guide
+# ZKTeco MB460 Biometric API Server with Slack Integration - Setup & Usage Guide

 ## 🚀 Quick Start

-This project creates a REST API server that connects to your ZKTeco MB460 biometric device and serves attendance data with employee names for n8n automation.
+This project creates a REST API server that connects to your ZKTeco MB460 biometric device and serves attendance data with employee names for n8n automation. **NEW: Automatic Slack integration sends beautifully formatted attendance reports to your Slack channel!**

 ---